What You Need to Know

 What Are the Most Popular Medicare Supplement Plans?

-The three most popular Medigap policies are Plans F, G and N. Here are the percentages of people enrolled in the three most popular Medicare Supplement insurance plans:
+The three most popular Medigap policies in Iowa in are Plans F, G and N.

 Plan F’s popularity makes sense, given that it has more benefits than any other Medicare Supplement plan.
 It covers: